Home HOMESCHOOLING Farm Theme Preschool Ideas and Activities

 The book On the Farm Shine-A-Light is very interactive for kids.
 They use a flashlight to shine behind the pages of the book to see what really goes on, on the farm.

 Emily spent hours Milking “Betsy” the Cow (another awesome idea I found on Pinterest – thank you whoever thought of it)!
-And I spent the time laughing hysterically, taking pictures and trying to stay out of her way!
+And I spent the hours laughing hysterically, taking pictures and trying to stay out of her way!

 Here’s how I made our milk cow: